 4.3 Lecture 2: Measurement Error with Multiple Observations

-The second lecture addresses how to interpret gathered information from a set of measurements and how measurement error affects experimentation.
-The lecture begins with three measurement scenarios that students are likely to have experienced previously or can relate to: pumping a pre-specified amount of gas at a gas station, buying bananas at a grocery store and using a carbon monoxide monitor at home.
-For each of these scenarios students are asked to consider and discuss the consequences of neglecting the inherent measurement error.
+The second lecture addresses how to interpret information from a set of measurements and how measurement error affects experimentation.
+The lecture begins with three measurement scenarios that students are likely to have experienced previously or can relate to: pumping a pre-specified amount of gas at a gas station, buying bananas at a grocery store, and using a carbon monoxide monitor at home.
+For each of these scenarios, students are asked to consider and discuss the consequences of neglecting the inherent measurement error.
 We continue with a more detailed example, which will be referenced through the first part of the lecture.
 Students are asked to estimate the average weight of textbooks that courses at their university require.
 The process of obtaining a sampling frame, using random selection, weighing the selected books and calculating an average is detailed.
-Building onto the first lecture and lab session activity we can now lead into examining how measurement error affects what can be said about the average weight of the sampled textbooks.
+Building on the first lecture and lab session activity we can now lead into examining how measurement error affects what can be said about the average weight of the sampled textbooks.

-Students are encouraged to think of a set of measurements as capable of providing us with additional information rather than as a set of approximate values.
-Not only do measurements inform us about the true value of the measurand, but also about the measurement process and the average weight of the sampled textbooks can be interpreted as the true average weight of the sampled textbooks plus the average amount of the scale’s imprecision.
-The expertise then pertains to separating the amount of variability that can be attributed to the measurand versus the measurement process.
+Students are encouraged to think of a set of measurements as capable of providing us with additional information rather than just as a set of approximate values.
+Not only do measurements inform us about the true value of the measurand, but also about the measurement process.
+The average weight of the sampled textbooks can be interpreted as the true average weight of the textbooks plus the average amount of the scale’s imprecision and the heterogeneity of the book weights required for different courses.
+The discussion then turns to separating the amount of variability that can be attributed to the heterogeneity of the book weights versus the measurement process.
 This cannot be accomplished by considering the reported sample average itself but requires examining the variability of the dataset in more detail.

-Because the textbook data consist of 50 measurements from 50 different sampled textbooks, i.e., there are no repeated measurements at the individual book level; the existing data cannot be used to estimate the variability that is due to the scale.
+Because the textbook data consist of 50 measurements from 50 different sampled textbooks (i.e., there are no repeated measurements at the individual book level), the existing data cannot be used to estimate the variability that is due to either the scale or the books alone.
 To gain such information requires a specific experimental design and data collection.
 A first step in accounting for measurement error in an experiment is to identify factors that potentially contribute to the overall measurement variability.
-For factors for which we can obtain repeated measurements we then can estimate the amount of variability in the measurements that is due to these factors.
+For factors for which we can obtain repeated measurements, we then can estimate the amount of variability in the measurements that is due to thse factors.
 Three common factors, and hence sources of variability within measurements, are: the measuring device, the operator, and surrounding physical circumstances.
 Examples for each of these factors are discussed in detail.

 The overall variability in the data is then presented as the sum of the partitioned variability resulting from the various sources of measurements error.
-This presentation is done at a very conceptual level without showing students statistical formulae and calculations that were deemed unbeneficial at this level.
-For the capstone example to follow we used JMP (JMP, 2012) to analyze the data and to present the results for the variance component analysis.
+This presentation is done at a very conceptual level without showing students statistical formulae and calculations that were deemed unhelpful at this level.
+For the capstone example to follow, described immediately below, we use JMP (JMP, 2012) to analyze the data and to present the results from a variance component analysis.